-If you get really into owning different wine glasses for different occasions, you’ll find that there are specific glasses for basically every varietal.
+If you get really into owning different wine glasses for different occasions, you’ll find that there are specific, proper wine glasses for basically every varietal.
 We don’t think it’s necessary to get quite that intense about it.
 Plus, unless you have miles of storage, having that many glasses can be unrealistic.
 You really only need about two or three kinds.
 Here’s a rough breakdown of how to choose the right wine glass for optimal wine enjoyment.

-Red wine tastes best in a larger glass.
+Looking for the proper red wine glass?
+Here are the facts – red wine tastes best in a larger glass.
 Why?
 A wider opening can smooth out the wine’s tannins.
 Plus, with more space between the wine and your nose, there’s more time for the ethanol to evaporate, allowing you to take in more of the wine’s aromas.